fcasado/rhcsa-labs/all-ex200.md

     - On all servers make the journal persistent.
     - Create a entry in rsyslog that writes all messages with a severity of greater than error to /var/log/error.
-    - Ensure that /var/log/error is rotated on a 2 weeks base and last 10 logs are kept before they are rotated out.
+    - Ensure that /var/log/error is rotated on a weekly base and last 10 logs are kept before they are rotated out.

 ## Create a storage on content (stratis)